 The Mental Capacity Act (NI) 2016 was enacted by the Assembly in May 2016.
-The first Phase of the Act will come into operation in two stages - research provisions commenced on 1 October 2019 and provisions in relation to deprivation of liberty, offences and money and valuables in residential care and nursing homes will commence on 2 December 2019.
+The first Phase of the Act came into operation in two stages - research provisions commenced on 1 October 2019 and provisions in relation to deprivation of liberty and money & valuables in hospitals and residential care and nursing homes commenced on 2 December 2019.
 Information on the Act and its commencement is available in the relevant sections below.
-These sections, and wider content, will be updated with additional information and resources as we progress towards the commencement date.